-The consumer confidence indicator in Slovenia went up to -6 in May of 2019 from a six-month low of -7 in the previous month.
-Consumers’ expectations about the country’s economy and about the number of unemployed increased while their expectations about households’ finances and savings remained unchanged.
-Consumer Confidence in Slovenia averaged -18.77 Index Points from 1996 until 2019, reaching an all time high of 2 Index Points in January of 2018 and a record low of -45 Index Points in September of 2012.
+The consumer confidence indicator in Slovenia edged down to -5 in July 2019 from -4 in the previous month, due to more pessimistic consumer expectations about savings (-14 from -10 in June) and about household finances (-3 from 0).
+On the other hand, consumers’ expectations about the country’s economy (-3 from -5) and about the number of unemployed increased (1 from 2).
+Consumer Confidence in Slovenia averaged -18.67 Index Points from 1996 until 2019, reaching an all time high of 2 Index Points in January of 2018 and a record low of -45 Index Points in September of 2012.

 Consumer Confidence in Slovenia is expected to be -10.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Slovenia to stand at -16.00 in 12 months time.
 In the long-term, the Slovenia Consumer Confidence is projected to trend around -19.00 Index Points in 2020, according to our econometric models.